 Since its humble beginnings in 1984, TED Talks has become the leading platform aimed at providing inspiring keynote speeches and sharing ideas.
 Having started as a conference that discussed topics relevant to technology, entertainment and design, TED Talks has since grown to include speeches on every subject imaginable.
+With hundreds of experts gracing the platform every year, there are an abundance of professional TED Talk speakers available for your event.

 Its success with the public is reflected in the emergence of TEDx, which sees curious minds set up their own TED event locally.
 Over the years, the platform has featured an astonishing array of inspirational speakers, with each expert bringing their own powerful message to the table.